schen24wm/chgden/README.md

 Those can also be extracted from the AFQMC density grid data directly, following the description of the 1D route in the paper and the plotting cell information below.

 *Please note especially that the plotting cell of Si has its origin located at the center of two nearest-neighbor Si atoms, as in Sec.
-III-C in the paper.
+III-C in the paper, and is different from Fig. 3(a) in the paper.

 ## Density grid data format